RyanSeidel/WindTurbine/README.md

 - **ROS Noetic**: The ROS distribution used for managing the various packages and nodes required for the digital twin.
 - **freenect_stack**: This library enables the Xbox Kinect 360 camera to function with ROS, providing the necessary data to generate a 3D point cloud of the wind turbine.

+## Build Instructions

+`catkin_make` is used to build the ROS workspace and compile the project.

 ## Setup Instructions

 1. Clone the repository into your ROS workspace.